Will Closing Credit Card Affect The Credit Score

 If you don't use your rewards and your card has a high annual charge, cancelling the account might be worthwhile.
 Remember that if you proceed, you risk losing the benefits for which you are presently qualified.
 Ask the card issuer if they may move your account to another card that doesn't charge a fee as an alternative.
 By doing this, you can maintain your account without paying an annual fee.

-Overspending is a problem for you.
+Overspending Is a Problem for You

 Closing your account will motivate you to reduce your spending if you frequently max out your credit cards.
 If you move your spending to another account, though, you won't save money on that purchase and you still run the risk of damaging your credit score by cancelling the other account.

 It makes sense to refrain from carrying a balance on your card if it has a high interest rate.
 If you make sure to pay off the balance in full each month or choose not to use the card, you won't need to shut the account to avoid interest.
+To avoid interest and maintain the account's open status, be sure to only charge things you can pay for in full.
+To prevent the card from being closed by the card issuer, you'll need to use it occasionally, although it only requires a tiny charge once in a while.

 Ask the issuer to move your account to the new card instead of closing the account you intend to shut in order to upgrade to a different card.
 Balance transfers often don't result in immediate improvements to your credit score, but getting a new credit card might.
 Depending on the situation and other aspects of your credit history, this could be an increase or fall in score.